 Note 2: Basis of Preparation of the Consolidated Financial Statements a.
-Statement of compliance with International Financial Reporting Standards b.
-Functional currency, reporting currency and foreign currency:
+Statement of compliance with International Financial Reporting Standards

 These financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").